 20.3.5.1 Load Growth By 10 Average Megawatts or More(01/17/25 Version)

-If the load at a facility has grown by ten Average Megawatts or more in the preceding consecutive 12-month monitoring period, then the load is an NLSL.
+If the load at a facility has grown by ten Average Megawatts or more in the preceding consecutive 12-month monitoring period, then the facility is an NLSL.
 BPA shall notify «Customer Name» of the NLSL designation and shall update section 1 of Exhibit D. Any future increases in the load shall be part of the NLSL.

 20.3.5.2 Load Growth Less Than 10 Average Megawatts